 About the Hall of Fame

-In recognition of the many individual contributions to athletics, the Tacoma Athletic Commission established the State of Washington Sports Hall of Fame in the early 1960’s.
-Commissioned by then-governor Albert Rosellini, the shrine was originated by Clay Huntington, longtime Northwest sportscaster and radio station owner.
+In recognition of the many individual contributions to athletics, the Tacoma Athletic Commission established the State of Washington Sports Hall of Fame in 1960.
+Commissioned by then-governor Albert Rosellini, the shrine was originated by Clay Huntington, a long-time Northwest sportscaster and radio station owner.

-Sports Hall of Fame members are recognized for their outstanding sports accomplishments and contributions that have brought national acclaim to themselves and to the State of Washington.
+Sports Hall of Fame inductees are recognized for their outstanding sports accomplishments and contributions that have brought national acclaim to themselves and to the state of Washington.
 A distinguished panel nominates a number of candidates annually who in turn are voted to the shrine by top sportswriters and sportscasters from throughout the state.
-To qualify for membership, a nominee must be at least five years in retirement from the sport involved.